Australian Business Etiquette (25+ Secrets to help you excel)20 min read

 Since the Australian people themselves can be very direct, they expect the same from others interacting with them.
 They don’t want anyone to be fake or pretend that they like them when in fact, they don’t.

-You may also like: Best Putters for Seniors (Honest and Unbiased Review 2024)
+You may also like: The Best Golf Balls for Seniors (Unbiased Review 2024)

 If you have any criticism to make about their business or what they’re doing, then you should not hesitate to bring up your concerns and give your opinion on it.
 They’re open to it and will appreciate it if you let them know!